redhat-developer/odo/website/docs/command-reference/registry.md

 DefaultDevfileRegistry     https://registry.devfile.io     No
 ```

-After installation, the odo registry will contain the default devfile registry, provided by the `devfile.io` project.
+`DefaultDevfileRegistry` is the default registry used by odo; it is provided by the devfile.io project.

 ## Adding a registry